It’s not SD-WAN vs. SASE, but SD-WAN and SASE

 SASE is not the successor to SD-WAN, but rather its teammate, adding security features to a software defined WAN substrate.
 However, like human teammates, each is usable independently: SD-WAN does not require SASE and SASE features can be used on traditional networks.
 Likewise, as software artifacts, both SD-WAN and SASE can be deployed on any VM or container environment, whether that’s as a cloud service (NaaS), on cloud IaaS, as self-managed software on private systems or a mix.
 The following is a graphical representation illustrating the various abstraction layers and their relationship.

-The advantage of SASE as a product category with a defined bundle of features has the advantage of offering organizations a complete, integrated security suite that covers most situations and eliminates the problems of cobbling together point products.
-Unfortunately, as seasoned IT veterans have seen countless times,'big bang' packaged products, most organizations prefer to introduce new applications or services gradually and incrementally.
+The advantage of SASE as a product category with a defined bundle of features has the advantage of offering organisations a complete, integrated security suite that covers most situations and eliminates the problems of cobbling together point products.
+Unfortunately, as seasoned IT veterans have seen countless times,’big bang’ packaged products, most organizations prefer to introduce new applications or services gradually and incrementally.
 Here, SD-WAN is better attuned to corporate change management in that it allows incorporation of basic features like NGFW, WAF (web application firewall) and SWG as needed in a WAN.

 Unfortunately, the majority of significant security improvement with SASE, the zero-trust authentication model, is the most disruptive and thus will take time to introduce.
-Hence, typical organizations would benefit from exploiting the more easily deployed SASE features (NGFW, SWG, etc.) as incremental additions to an SD-WAN while selectively introducing ZTNA for high-risk/high-value applications and users.
+Hence, typical organisations would benefit from exploiting the more easily deployed SASE features (NGFW, SWG, etc.) as incremental additions to an SD-WAN while selectively introducing ZTNA for high-risk/high-value applications and users.

 Rather than pitting SASE and SD-WAN against each other, vendors and IT networking teams are better off treating them as complementary capabilities.
 Don’t let the perfect be the enemy of the good.
 Ignore NSASE maximalists that see cloud-based SASE suites as the only way of building secure remote networks.